grinnell-cs/csc151-images/_mps/fractals.md

 ![A solid blue triangle with side-length 64.](../images/fractals/triangle-64.png)

-We can get a similar triangle to the original one (but with a "hole" in the middle) by appropriately stacking three of those triangles.
+We can get a similar triangle to the original one (but with a "hole" in the middle) by appropriately combining three of those triangles, two side by side and then one over them.

 `(above triangle-64 (beside triangle-64 triangle-64))`